 |B1: Core Service - Ensure the needs, interests, and opinions of Alaskan seniors are conveyed to policy makers.|

 Target #1: The LTCO will participate in advocacy on 100% of the legislative bills or state regulations being proposed that affect older Alaskans.

-Analysis of results and challenges: The State Long Term Care Ombudsman worked closely with the Alaska Commission on Aging, the Alaska Mental Health Trust Authority, Office of Elder Fraud, and DHSS to identify and support bills that will give state agencies the tools they need to protect seniors from abuse, neglect, and exploitation.
+Analysis of results and challenges: The State Long Term Care Ombudsman continued to work closely with the Alaska Commission on Aging, AARP-Alaska, the Alaska Mental Health Trust Authority, Office of Elder Fraud, and DHSS to identify and support bills that gave state agencies the tools they need to protect seniors from abuse, neglect, and exploitation.

 |B2: Core Service - The LTCO program will actively advocate to protect the rights of seniors by educating care providers and the public through community outreach and training.|

 Target #1: The LTCO program will provide consultation to at least 40 facilities each year.